FerryTime/HackTheCommute/README.md

     - One app to rule them all
     - Commuters can plan and adjust according to realtime data of ferry waits
     - From this app, it can build more real time information for WSF, which can inform policy makers
-    - Creating an outlet for and creating access to the Ferry Community
+    - Can collect a large dataset of users and wait times

 4. Implementation & Sustainability.
     - Need More Routes